 Do I need a visa to visit Burundi?

 Yes, Burundi requires visitors to obtain a visa before entering the country.
 You can obtain a visa at a Burundian embassy or consulate, or through a travel agency.
-(See Also: Is Palawan Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Myrtle Beach?
+A Guide To Enjoying Your Vacation)

 What are the best times to visit Burundi?